 Through the Stoke Park Conservation Management Plan, the council already had plans to improve much of the path route we intend to upgrade.
 Because this project is not funded by Bristol City Council, it will allow us to spend council funds or other grants we get on more improvements to Stoke Park.

-You can download the summary results in the Download section at the bottom of this page.
+You can download the summary results, full consultation report and design review in the Download section at the bottom of this page.

 - All-weather accessible path – similar to existing Stoke Park path between Jellicoe Avenue and the M32 underpass.
 This involves a bituminous construction with a buff-coloured screed surfacing.
 It’s quite expensive to install but requires little regular maintenance and has a relatively long design life.
 The buff colour blends in with the park landscape.
 Good for all users, including people with mobility impairments.
 This is the current preference.